-What are some signs that my breathing is getting worse and I should call the doctor?
+What are some signs that my breathing is getting worse and I should call the provider?
 What should I do when I feel I am not breathing well enough?

 Am I taking my COPD medicines the right way?

-- Which medicines should I take when I am short of breath (called rescue drugs)?
-Is it ok to use these drugs every day?
+- Which medicines should I take when I am short of breath (called quick-relief or rescue drugs)?
+Is it OK to use these drugs every day?